 I received some great news a few weeks ago, though, and I’ve been meaning to share it, but I’ve felt so good over the past three weeks, I put all of this on the back burner to go out and enjoy life.
 And really, that is what life should be about!

 Update from July 2016: Unfortunately, this didn’t last long.
-I was back to my old self and in January 2016, Dr. Lin told me that he didn’t think there was anything else he could do for me and he had me start branching out to other doctors at the hospital for help.
+I was back to my old self and in January 2016, my doctor told me that he didn’t think there was anything else he could do for me and asked me to start branching out to other hospitals for help.
+I got dumped.

 Anyways, on with my news.